PacktPublishing/Mastering-Tableau-2023-Fourth-Edition/README.md

-# Keycloak - Identity and Access Management for Modern Applications, Second Edition
+# Mastering Tableau 2023 - Fourth Edition
-This is the code repository for [Keycloak - Identity and Access Management for Modern Applications, Second Edition](https://www.packtpub.com/product/keycloak-identity-and-access-management-for-modern-applications-second-edition/9781804616444), published by Packt.
+This is the code repository for [Mastering Tableau 2023 - Fourth Edition](https://www.packtpub.com/product/mastering-tableau-2023-fourth-edition/9781803233765), published by Packt.

-**Harness the power of Keycloak, OpenID Connect, and OAuth 2.0 to secure applications**
+**Implement advanced business intelligence techniques, analytics, and machine learning models with Tableau**

-The authors of this book are -[Stian Thorgersen](https://www.linkedin.com/in/stian-thorgersen-4714983), [Pedro Igor Silva](https://www.linkedin.com/in/pigorcraveiro)
+The authors of this book are -[Marleen Meier](https://www.linkedin.com/in/marleenmeier/)

 ## About the book

-The 2nd Edition of Keycloak – Identity and Access Management for Modern Applications is a refreshed, comprehensive introduction to Keycloak and its updates.
+[ The 2nd Edition of Keycloak – Identity and Access Management for Modern Applications is a refreshed, comprehensive introduction to Keycloak and its updates.

 In this new edition, you will learn how to use the latest distribution of Keycloak.
 The recent versions of Keycloak are now based on Quarkus, which brings a new and improved user experience and a new admin console with a higher focus on usability.
 You will see how to leverage Spring Security, instead of the Keycloak Spring adapter, while using the latest distribution of Keycloak.
 As you progress, you will come to understand the new Keycloak distribution and explore best practices for using OAuth.
 Finally, you'll cover more general best practices and other information on how to protect your applications.

-By the end of this new edition, you will have learned how to install and manage the latest version of Keycloak to secure new and existing applications using the newest features.
+By the end of this new edition, you will have learned how to install and manage the latest version of Keycloak to secure new and existing applications using the newest features. ] This is pending to update

-## Key Takeaways (pending)
+## Key Takeaways
--	Understand how to install, configure and manage the latest version of Keycloak
--	Discover how to obtain access tokens through OAuth 2.0
--	Utilize a reverse proxy to secure an application implemented in any programming language or framework
--	Safely manage Keycloak in a production environment
-- Secure different types of applications, including web, mobile, and native
-- Discover the frameworks and third-party libraries that can expand Keycloak
+- Learn about various Tableau components, such as calculated fields, table calculations, and LOD expressions
+- Master ETL (Extract, Transform, Load) techniques using Tableau Prep Builder
+- Explore and implement data storytelling with Python and R
+- Understand Tableau Exchange by using accelerators, extensions, and connectors
+- Interact with Tableau Server to understand its functionalities
+- Study advanced visualizations and dashboard creation techniques
+- Brush up on powerful self-service analytics, time series analytics, and geo-spatial analytics
+- Find out why data governance matters and how to implement it

 ## New Edition v/s Previous Edition: (pending)
 -	Based on, and fully updated for, the newest Keycloak version